-In addition to soliciting community input, the WG formed five sub-teams to conduct an analysis on the nature of the problem, qualification criteria, eligibility process, admissions, and protections.
-A matrix was developed to document the attributes of each analysis with comparisons across the four groups of organizations (i.e., IGOs, RCRC, IOC, and other INGOs) seeking protection.
-In addition, ICANN's General Counsel Office was requested to research and report on possible legal prohibitions with respect to registration of domains using the identifiers of these organizations.
-The next five sub-sections will provide details of each sub-team's findings.
+In addition to soliciting community input, the WG formed five sub-teams to conduct an analysis of the nature of the problem, qualification criteria, eligibility process, admissions, and protections.
+A matrix25 was developed to document the attributes of each analysis with comparisons across the four groups of organizations (i.e., IGOs, RCRC, IOC, and other INGOs) seeking protection.
+In addition, ICANN's General Counsel Office (GCO) was requested to research and report whether it is aware of possible legal prohibitions with respect to registration of domains using the identifiers of these organizations.
+The next five sub-sections will provide details of each sub-team's findings followed by a summary from the GCO.